jmaillot/azure-terraform/azure-base-infrastructure/README.md

 This subfolder is a template used to deploy a Virtual Machine in Azure using Terraform CLI ([Terraform](https://developer.hashicorp.com/terraform/downloads)).
 For the example, i run all of those commands using Windows/PowerShell.

-By default, this template will deply the all those services in your Azure Subscription :
+By default, this template will deploy all of those services in your Azure Subscription :

 - Resource Group
 - Network Security Group (NSG for VM NIC Interface & VNET)